riya-kashikar/riya-kashikar/README.md

 ## Hi there 👋

+I'm a 21-year-old UI/UX enthusiast and developer currently pursuing a B.E. in CSE-Cybersecurity at RCOEM.
+I’m passionate about designing intuitive, user-friendly interfaces and bringing them to life with clean, efficient code.

+---
+*Thanks for stopping by!:) *

 <!--
 **riya-kashikar/riya-kashikar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.